 How to make healthy meals for kids?
 Or better yet, healthy family meals?

 Is this what we signed up for when we became parents, to become cooks too?

-Before your little one was born, did you think about the fact that as parents we have to prepare healthy meals and snacks every day?
+Before your little one was born, did you think about the fact that as parents we have to prepare healthy meals and snacks day after day?
 I sure didn't!

 And obviously home made food is better for our children than take out or frozen dinners...
 But hours in the kitchen can make any parent tired and cranky... and that's also not good!

 But there is hope!
 And that is called...